lakhansamani/lakhan.me/src/pages/about.md

 ### What I’m Doing now

+- Working as remote software engineer
+- Provide software consultancy and development services
 - I’m the creator and maintainer of [authorizer.dev](http://authorizer.dev), a database independent open-source authentication and authorization solution.
-- Working as independent contractor [The Contentment Foundation, ArangoDB, TTPro]

 ### Some Popular OSS Projects